India Employer Forum

 Share This:

-Overtime work and pay in India are governed by a complex framework of laws at both the central and state levels.
-Each of these legal provisions outlines specific obligations and associated penalties for employers.
-It is crucial for employers, particularly HR departments, to be thoroughly familiar with these overtime wage laws to ensure legal compliance and maintain employee welfare.
+Overtime work and pay in India were previously governed by multiple laws, both at the central and state levels.
+Now, with the enforcement of the 4 labour codes, effective November 21st, 2025, the former overtime work laws were consolidated into this framework.
+The new labour codes in force outline specific obligations and associated penalties for employers in reference to overtime work.
+It is crucial for companies, particularly HR departments, to be thoroughly familiar with these overtime wage laws to ensure legal compliance and maintain employee welfare.

 Understanding their eligibility for overtime compensation and the method of its calculation is equally important for employees.
-This article explores the key labour laws regulating overtime pay in India, the procedure for calculating overtime wages, and the related obligations and penalties for defaulting employers.
+This article explores the key labour laws regulating overtime pay in India, the procedure for calculating overtime wages, and the related penalties for non-compliance.

 Laws Governing Overtime Wages in India